Japanese Escorts

 19 March 1945:

-CD-18 departs Singapore with CD-26, CD-84, CD-130, CD-134 and probably CD-33, subchasers CH-8, CH-9, CH-33 escorting convoy HI-88-J consisting of HONAN, KAIKO, ASAOKAWA, SARAWAK, ARAOSAN, TENCHO MARUs and an unidentified merchant.
+At 0730 CD-18 departs Singapore with CD-84, CD-130, CD-134 and probably CD-33, subchasers CH-8, CH-9, CH-33 escorting convoy HI-88-J, consisting of HONAN, KAIKO, ASOKAWA, SARAWAK, ARAOSAN, TENCHO MARUs and KITAKAMI MARU.
 At 1310, while leaving the Singapore straits, SARAWAK MARU is mined and badly damaged and eventually sinks on 27 March.
+There are no casualties.

 22 March 1945: